 Social Engineering/Phishing Scams

-One of the easiest ways a thief can gather information about you is to dig through the trash.
+One of the easiest ways a cybercriminal can gather information about you is to dig through the trash.
 Never throw out anything that has your account numbers or personal information on it without shredding it first.
 Using a crosscut paper shredder will prevent the thief from pasting strips or credit cards back together to get your personal information.

 There are many vulnerable items containing your personal information that you put in your mailbox every day.
 If you are going to be out of town and don’t have a locked mailbox, contact the United States Postal Service (USPS) at 800.275.8777 to request your mail be held or visit their website.
 When mailing items that contain personal information or checks, mail them in a sealed mailbox or drop them at your local post office.